Cid974/AwesomeNYTimes/README.md

 ## Bonuses

 Given my recent experience, I decided to try and make it in React Typescript, with Hooks and functional components.

+Although I am familiar with the concept, I lack hands-on experience with Redux, so I used React Context instead (which I used in my latest professional mission).

+I made minimal responsive adjustments to the design as well.